-Where are all the oily face peeps at!
+Where are all the oily-faced peeps at!
 We need to band together now and start taking care of our faces.
 Do you know why our skin is oily?
 Yeah, it is absolutely not because you have too much “moisture” in your skin.
 Oily skin can actually be caused when your skin is dehydrated.
 That’s right.
-Didn’t see that one coming did you?
+Didn’t see that one coming, did you?
 Well, Beauty Insider is here to tell you that no, your face is not overly hydrated.
 It’s not receiving enough.
-That could be the reason your skin transitioned from fry or normal skin, to oily skin.
+That could be the reason your skin transitioned from dry or normal skin to oily skin.
 Besides the weather and your environment having an impact on your skin, how you take care of your skin plays an important role too.
 So, here is how you can take care of your oily face with the perfect skincare routine.

 Why is My Face Oily?